 Though nothing beats the work and sacrifices of healthcare authorities across the globe in this disruptive situation, there are luxury conglomerates and quite a few indie brands that are pitching in aid for them as well as those most affected by the advent of coronavirus-caused shutdowns.
 From LVMH using three of its luxury perfume and cosmetics facilities (Parfums Christian Dior, Guerlain, Parfums Givenchy) to produce free sanitizing gel for local French hospitals and authorities and pledging to provide 40 million masks to Prada S.p.A. funding two new ICUs each in three of Milan’s prominent hospitals and L’Oréal donating millions in funds and services through its Europe-wide solidarity programme – the luxury crew has really and truly stepped up in this ravaging situation.
 Even Kering has pledged to provide 3 million surgical masks (purchased and imported from China) to the French health service in the coming days and to prep up the French workshops of Balenciaga and Yves Saint Laurent to manufacture masks.
 Besides this, they have also made donations to four major hospitals in Lombardy, Tuscany, Veneto, and Lazio.
 Meanwhile, Gucci has also responded to the call for masks and medical overalls and will be possibly donating 1.1 million masks and 55,000 medical overalls in the coming weeks.
 Then there’s Pronovias Group donating wedding dresses to all the brides that are working on the frontlines of this pandemic.
 Also, many of these luxury conglomerates and brands such as LVMH, Kering, ELC, Versace, Zegna Group and Hermes had even made donations during the coronavirus outbreak in China.

 Joining this kindness crew, we also have Chiara Ferragni, Giorgio Armani, Bvlgari, Moncler, Mayhoola (parent company of Valentino, Balmain & Pal Zileri), Sergio Rossi, Marco Bizzarri (CEO – Gucci), and Donatella Versace and her daughter Allegra Versace, who all have donated many millions to support Italian hospitals, medical researchers and citizens in need.
 Amongst this crew, Moncler stands out for its $11 million donation to support the construction of a new hospital in Milan with over 400 ICUs.
 And then, in Spain, we have Inditex (parent company of Zara) making its factories and logistics team available to produce hospital gowns and masks for patients and medical staff alike.
 Following their footsteps, we have Mango donating 2 million masks to Spanish hospitals over the next few days and H&M Group making its supply chain available to produce personal protective equipment for hospital and healthcare workers which will be delivered across the world in a collaboration with the European Union.
 And the latest to join this crew is Estee Lauder Companies (ELC), they have pledged $2 million dollars to Doctors Without Borders and are supporting $75 million NYC COVID-19 Response & Impact Fund, administered by the New York Community Trust.
-They have also made a manufacturing facility available for production of hand sanitizers, just like Coty Inc.
+They have also made a manufacturing facility available for the production of hand sanitizers, just like Coty Inc. From the ELC family, we have also had AVEDA donate about 123,300 bottles of shampoo, lotion, and other products to organizations and nonprofits helping frontliners.

 And closer home, we have had Fizzy Goblet team up with NGO HelpAge India to donate 200 health kits (which included sanitizer, handwash, masks, Vitamin C and Paracetamol tablets) for the underprivileged and elderly and Vilvah set up an initiative to give out free sanitizers for medical workers, delivery partners, and others that are at high risk of exposure.
 Even Anita Dongre Foundation has set up a dedicated medical fund of Rs.
 15 million for their smaller vendors, self-employed artisans, and partners who don’t have medical coverage.
-Other Indian designers/brands that have pledged to support their artisans include Sabyasachi, Torani, Ekaya and House of Angadi.
-Then there’s Kshitij Jalori who has announced that 40% proceeds from all orders placed during the 21 day lockdown peroid (23rd March – 14th April) will be sent to PM Relief Fund and to The Handloom Weavers in Benaras,
+Other Indian designers/brands that have pledged to support their artisans include Sabyasachi, Torani, Ekaya, and House of Angadi.
+Then there’s Kshitij Jalori who has announced that 40% proceeds from all orders placed during the 21-day lockdown period (23rd March – 14th April) will be sent to PM Relief Fund and to The Handloom Weavers in Benaras.
+And recently, we have had Lovebirds pledge to donate all the profits from online sales during the lockdown in India to Give India, while Bhaane has pledged to donate 100% of revenues during the lockdown to Friendicoes SECA for animal welfare.

 Well, you don’t always need big money, but a big heart is an absolute must.
 So instead of just feeling helpless and nervous, go ahead and support local NGOs, small businesses, and the ones that are still out there working so that these isolating days could be a little easier for you.
 And if you are shopping, please be responsible and try to support brands that are giving back to the community, shopping with good purpose results in a happier heart.
 By the way, keep practicing social distancing, after all, as our editor Charu Gaur says, “Maintain distance now so that we can hug soon.”